Survivor: Kaôh Rōng

 After 39 days, Michele Fitzgerald was named the Sole Survivor over fellow finalists Aubry Bracco and Tai Trang in a jury vote of 5–2–0, thus winning the US$1,000,000 prize.
-The season received positive critical reception, with many praising its unpredictability and strong finalists.
-It also performed well in ratings, as it became the highest rated unscripted program among adults in all demographics.

-Overview
+Format

 Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
 The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
 One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
 The last remaining player receives a prize of $1,000,000.